photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 You can support the developers on [Patreon](https://www.patreon.com/goreportcard).

 !!! example ""
-    Use reports as inspiration when you need some.
-Be aware that not every reported issue requires immediate resolution.
+    Use reports for inspiration when you need some, keeping in mind that not every issue reported needs to be resolved immediately.

 [goreport]: https://goreportcard.com/report/github.com/photoprism/photoprism
 [codacy]: https://www.codacy.com/project/lastzero/photoprism/dashboard